Search

 My wife, Joy, had just left for her Tuesday night bowling league.
 I settled into my recliner in the family room and clicked on the TV.
 I set down the remote and crossed my arms across my chest.
 My right hand rested on my left breast and felt something strange, a small lump on my nipple.
 I didn’t think much of it as I’m a man.
 “Besides, tomorrow I’ll be getting my annual physical” I mused and made a mental note to mention it to my doctor.
 It was March 2002.

 Dr. Silbiger was very thorough and poked and prodded all the usual spots.
-As he finished his exam, he was jotting notes and muttered the usual admonitions.
-“Bob, you are in pretty good shape, but you should get more regular exercise, lose a few pounds, and pay a little more attention to your diet.
+As he finished his exam, he jotted notes and muttered the usual admonitions.
+“Bob, you are in pretty good shape, but you should get more regular exercise, lose a few pounds, and pay more attention to your diet.
 Beyond that, keep doing what you’re doing.”
 It was at that point I remembered to mention the small lump on my left breast.
-“Doc, I noticed this last night.”
-I said as I raised my shirt again and pointed to my left breast.
-He stared intently for a moment, felt the lump, and suddenly became very quiet and sullen.
+“Doc, I noticed this last night,” I said as I raised my shirt again and pointed to my left breast.
+He stared intently momentarily, felt the lump, and suddenly became very quiet and sullen.

 He began to jot on a prescription pad.
 “I don’t know what it is, but it needs to come out,” he said.
 His face and tone belied his concern and uncertainty.
 Little did I know then that the inverted nipple and lump were pretty classic signs of breast cancer.
 He asked a few questions about any fluids or other things expressed from the nipple.
 My responses were all negative, giving me a false sense of security.
 It was only then my mind brought up the memories of the small “pea-sized” lump I “imagined” I felt in my left armpit.
 His routine probe of my armpits earlier had not yielded anything abnormal, and I took a small amount of solace in this fact.